Swansea: In popular culture

 Swansea has been used as a location for films such as Only Two Can Play, Submarine and Twin Town, the TV series Mine All Mine and in episodes of Doctor Who.

 Swansea was the first city in Wales to feature in its own version of the board game Monopoly.
 The Swansea edition of Monopoly features 33 local landmarks, including the Mumbles Pier and the National Waterfront Museum; the game has been produced in both English and Welsh.

-Swansea was also featured in a television documentary titled Swansea Love Story as part of the Rule Britannia series on VBS.tv.
+Swansea was also featured in a television documentary, titled Swansea Love Story, as part of the Rule Britannia series on VBS.tv.
 The film is of a rather graphic nature and features heroin users, as well as community members affected by the narcotic, while trying to provide some explanation for the increase in use.
-Swansea was featured in several Yes Minister series as an undesirable civil service posting, in particular the vehicle licensing centre.

 Swansea is the hometown of Edward Kenway, the main protagonist of the video game Assassin's Creed IV: Black Flag.
 This is because Matt Ryan, the voice actor of Edward, is from Swansea.

 Public services

 Swansea is policed by the South Wales Police.
 The regional headquarters for the Swansea area is Swansea Central Police Station.

 Ambulance services are provided by the Welsh Ambulance Service, and fire services by the Mid and West Wales Fire and Rescue Service.
 Swansea Airport is one of the country's three Wales Air Ambulance bases, the others being Welshpool and Caernarfon.

-Local public healthcare services are operated by Swansea Bay University Health Board, who operate two hospitals in Swansea, Singleton Hospital and Morriston Hospital; the latter provides Accident and Emergency services.
+Local public healthcare services are operated by Swansea Bay University Health Board, which operates two hospitals in Swansea: Singleton Hospital and Morriston Hospital; the latter provides Accident and Emergency services.
 Singleton Hospital has one of Wales's three radiotherapy departments.

 Waste management services are coordinated by the local council, which deals with refuse collection and recycling and operates five civic amenity sites.

 The electricity distribution network operator supplying Swansea is Western Power Distribution.

 Welsh Water provides drinking water supply and wastewater services to Swansea.
 There is a water treatment works at Crymlyn Burrows.
 Reservoirs which supply Swansea include the Cray reservoir and the Lliw Reservoirs, which are operated by Welsh Water.

 The Local Gas Distribution company is Wales and West Utilities.

 Public order

-There was a high rate of car crime during the 1990s.
+There was a high rate of car crime during the 1990s, with Swansea being dubbed as the "car crime capital of the United Kingdom".
 In 2002, the BBC described Swansea as a "black spot for car crime".
 Car crime is a central theme in the film Twin Town, which was set in and around Swansea and Port Talbot.

-The football violence that Swansea experienced during the 1970s–1990s has considerably reduced, the only major clashes occurring between Swansea City supporters and Cardiff City supporters.
+The football violence that Swansea experienced during the 1970s–1990s has considerably reduced; the only major clashes occurring between Swansea City supporters and Cardiff City supporters.
 Many matches between these sides have ended in violence in both Swansea and Cardiff.
-These two clubs have a long history of intense rivalry, so much so that it is described in the media as tribal.
+These two clubs have a long history of intense rivalry, so much so that it is described in the media as "tribal".